Phate6660/bcalc/README.md

 GOOD -- The basic subtraction test has passed.
 GOOD -- The basic PEMDAS test has passed.
 GOOD -- The second basic PEMDAS test has passed.
+GOOD -- The error test for notations passed.
 ```

 If a test fails, it will display the result and what was expected.<br>